 The History of Brockington Hall

 Brockington Hall is a 16th Century, Classic Italianate villa-style structure built for Dr. Julius LeHardy in 1882.
-Remnants of an 1832 structure on the site – a distinct brick and beam foundation – wer found under the existing Victorian era structure during renovation.
+Remnants of an 1832 structure on the site – a distinct brick and beam foundation – were found under the existing Victorian era structure during the renovation.

-Although the identities of the architect and the builder for the LeHardy house are not known, extensive facade changes made between 1883 to 1885 and it has been suggested that these were designed by Detlief Lienau.
-Lienau was a Danish-born architect from New York who was responsible for the conversion of the Telfair Mansion into Savannah’s current Telfair Museum and for the design of Hodgson Hall (the home of the Georgia Historical Society) during the same time period as the refurbishment of the house.
+Although the identities of the architect and the builder for the LeHardy house are not known, extensive facade changes were made between 1883 to 1885.
+It has been suggested that these were designed by

 Trained at L’Ecole des Beaux-Arts in Paris, Lienau is credited with having introduced the French style to American building construction, notably the mansard roof with its decorative flourishes.
 Several of his buildings are on the National Register of Historic Places, the most famous of which probably is the 1868 LeGrand Lockwood Mansion in Norwalk, Connecticut.

-The refurbishment of LeHardy’s home included the addition of three marble mantels and the addition of the double front stairs.
+The refurbishment of LeHardy’s home included the addition of three marble mantles and the addition of the double front stairs.
 Both the terrazzo flooring and the Chinese Chippendale-style wrought iron railing on the front porch are the “first-known-to-the-region” use of these materials.
-The Chinese Chippendale theme is used in our monogram and in our website banner.
+The Chinese Chippendale theme is used in our monogram and

 The house was owned and occupied by a series of prominent Savannah families over the years.
 Owners included Robert A Knox, A. Cheshire Nash, A. Pratt Adams, James R. Dotson, and Franklin R. Dulaney.